DongzeHE/scpca-docs/docs/faq.md

 ## What if I want to use Python instead of R?

-Gene expression data files are only available as RDS files, and in order to view the contents must be opened using R.
+Gene expression data files are only available as RDS files, and must be opened in R to view the contents.
 If you prefer to work in python, count data can first be converted into the 10X format using [`DropletUtils::write10xCounts()`](https://rdrr.io/bioc/DropletUtils/man/write10xCounts.html).
 Note that you will need to install the [`DropletUtils` package](https://www.bioconductor.org/packages/devel/bioc/html/DropletUtils.html) to use this function.

-This will result in three files being produced:
+This will output three files to a new directory:
 - the counts matrix in sparse matrix format - `matrix.mtx.gz`
 - the row names, or gene names, saved as a TSV - `features.tsv.gz`
 - the column names, or cell barcodes, saved as a TSV - `barcodes.tsv.gz`